RavenDB vs MongoDB

 Great default experience

-• Indexes are created automatically with every query.
+• Indexes are created automatically.

 image of a rocket from a box